melissa-nunez/melissa-nunez.github.io/_posts/2019-02-13-valentine.md

 ## Identifying the Songs

 There are many different ways that I considered when it came to identifying the saddest love song.
 However, as previously mentioned, there are many beautiful, romantic songs that have low valence and low energy, and vice-versa for the happy songs.
-So I decided to identify the happiest and saddest love songs within each cluster based on happy and sad word percentages.
+I decided to identify the happiest and saddest love songs within each cluster based on happy and sad word percentages.
 To identify the saddest song, I chose the one with the highest net score of `sad_percent - joy_percent`, and to identify the happiest song I chose the one with the highest `joy-percent - sad_percent` score.

 These are the results: